Hello World

 Generate Rows

-Generate rows outputs a specified number of rows.
-By default, the rows are empty; however, they can also contain several static fields.
-This step is used primarily for testing purposes.
-It may be useful for generating a fixed number of rows, for example, if you require exactly 12 rows for 12 months.
+Generate Rows outputs a specified number of rows.
+By default, the rows are empty.
+You can also generate static fields for test data.
+For example, generate 12 rows for 12 months.

-Double-click on the Generate Rows to open step properties.
+Double-click Generate Rows to open the step properties.

 Ensure the following details are configured: